MCP: The Missing Layer Between Your App and the AI

 This year?
 It’s all about context engineering.

-There’s a quiet shift happening in how we design AI-powered products.
-It’s not just about what the model can do — it’s about what the model knows before you even send the prompt.
-That’s where Model Context Protocol (MCP) comes in.
+There’s a quiet but powerful shift underway in how we design intelligent features.
+Not just what the model can do — but what it knows before you even ask.
+That’s where MCP comes in.

-But you won’t be for long.
+But not for long.

-A meal-tracking app today might prompt:
+A traditional AI-powered nutrition app might prompt:

 “Summarize: 1 avocado toast, iced latte, 2 boiled eggs.”